alexeibex/alexeibex.github.io/ConstitutionalChapters/DormantCommerce.md

   - *Hines v.
 Davidowitz*
     - Barring enforcement of PA Alien Registration Act of 1939 because of the Federal Alien Registration Act of 1940
       - Where the federal government in the exercise of its superior authority in this field has enacted a complete scheme of regulation and has therein provided a standard for the registration of aliens, states cannot, inconsistently with the purpose of Congress, or interfere with, curtail, or complement, the federal law or enforce auxiliary regulations.
   - *Florida Lime & Avocado Growers, Inc. v.
-Paul
+Paul*
     - Compliance with both federal and state regulation is a physical impossibility.
   - *Gade v.
 National Solid Wastes Management Ass'n*
     - Conflict Preemption because the federal scheme forbade duplicative regulation.
+    - Complying with state law will violate federal regulation
+    - *PG & E Co. v.
+State Energy Resources Conservation & Development Comm'n.*
+      - Federal Regulaton - preempts on nuclear safety issues
+      - State legislation is not preempted on nuclear economic issues

 #### Preemption and the Foreign Affairs Power
   - *Crosby v.
 National Foreign Trade Council*
     - Court struck down MA law barring state entities from buying goods or services from companies doing business with Burma.

 #### Federal Development Grants and Local-Hire Rules
   - *White v.
 Massachusetts Construction Council*
     - Court upholding an executive order by the Mayor reserving 50% of jobs on public work projects to Boston residents